yatesm/CPSC870/README.md

 The game was developed in OO C++ using several external libraries from the SDL (SimpleDirect Media Layer) libraries.
 The game application allows the user to select from one of two games to play.
 The first game, originally designed over the first 12 weeks of the semester, ZombieChase, is a top-down shooter/zombie game.
 The player may opt to play as a human, moving around the map shooting zombies, or a zombie, moving around the map attempting to eat the humans.
 Score is tabulated based on how many zombies or humans are killed.
 Killing a human spawns a new zombie.

 The second game, Zombie Defense, is a 'tower defense' style game.
 Prior to the start of the game, the player places stationary humans around the map.
 Waves of zombies attempt to move from the right side of the screen to the left to eat the damsel in distress.
 The station humans shoot bullets at the zombies at a static interval.
 The player may place additional human defense towers as they kill more zombies.
+The Zombie Defense game was the focus of the final milestone for this project, which involved building an entirely new game into the architecture while trying to reuse as much code as possible.
+This was completed with the introduction of less than 700 new lines of code, mostly to handle the game logic itself.

 Both games support the following features:
   * Save Game